-The exact language and wording is much more complicated than written above (specifically concerning what exactly is personal information), but that is the gist of it.
+The exact language and wording are much more complicated than written above (specifically concerning what exactly is personal information), but that is the gist of it.
 You can and should read the official document 2018 reform of EU data protection rules or if you can’t make it through that document, the “simplified version” is available from GDPR Portal.
 It makes excellent bedtime reading.

 Why Should You Care?

-At first glance you might think that your app doesn’t collect personal information so this does not apply to you.
+At first glance, you might think that your app doesn’t collect personal information so this does not apply to you.
 However, the definition of personal information is quite broad and extends to IP addresses and mobile device identifiers – not just names, addresses and medical records.

 The problem lies with the fact that over the years, all advertising networks have evolved to store that information so that they can track and identify users behavior and serve up what has come to be known as “personalized ads”.

-So, while your app itself may never have asked people for their name, email, address etc., the ad networks and analytics providers are still making use of IP and device identifiers.
+So, while your app itself may never have asked people for their name, email, address, etc., the ad networks and analytics providers are still making use of IP and device identifiers.

 What Does it Require of You?